eibenp/homebridge-gree-airconditioner/README.md

 > If you get _"error:1C80006B:Provider routines::wrong final block length"_ error message then your device is not supported.
 >
-> If you don't get _"Device is bound ..."_ message within a few minutes after Homebridge startup and the correct MAC address is added to the configuration and the AC unit is accessible on the network then your device is not supported.
+> If you get _"Error: Device is not bound ..."_ error message then your device may not be supported.
+(The same error occures when device is malfunctioning but if turning the power supply off and on does not solve the problem then your device is not supported.)

 By default this plugin tries to auto detect the network protocol encryption version.
 If not the right version is selected there can get errors and the AC device will not correctly work.
 It is possible to force a network protocol encryption version in configuration file.
 If auto detection does not work then it is recommended to try all possible values to check if the device is compatible or not.